 3 days in New Orleans is the perfect amount of time to see the best of the city – but it will definitely leave you wanting to come back!
 What are you most eager to see, do, or eat in New Orleans?
 Drop us a comment below!

 - Budget Travel Tip: Booked a flight yet?
 We recommend using Kayak to price-compare flight deals & dates before you book to save money on your flight.

 Psst: Planning a trip to the South?
 Here are a few of our favorite posts about other Southern destinations!

 - 10 Enchanting Things to Do in Savannah, Georgia

 - The Perfect Weekend Itinerary for Nashville, Tennessee

 - The Ultimate Local’s Guide to Louisville, Kentucky

 Hey, did you find this post informative?
 Save it to refer to later on Pinterest!

-Disclaimer: Visit New Orleans provided us with a complimentary pass to several New Orleans attractions, including the Doctor Gumbo food tour.
+Disclaimer: During our trip, Visit New Orleans provided us with complimentary passes to a few New Orleans attractions.
 All opinions, suggestions that you should eat your weight in fried seafood, and bad jokes are 100% our own and totally not their fault.